HousometerProperty report · 2 Jul 2026

 Demographics (Census 2021)

-The most common tenure in this neighbourhood is owned with mortgage (34% of households), which sets the tone of a street more than most statistics.
-On age, the largest group is 0–15 at 18%.
+The most common tenure in this neighbourhood is owned with mortgage, at 34% of households.
+On age, the largest group is 0–15, at 18%.
 58% of adults report degree or above as their highest qualification.
 All figures are from the 2021 Census for the immediate neighbourhood (Southwark 034C), not the whole town.

 Age profile